Max Zwerbach: Demise

-It has long been suspected that Louis Pioggi did not act alone that night.
-According to underworld legend, while Kid Twist and his party were having their supper, Louie The Lump got on the telephone to Paul Kelly, boss of the Five Points Gang, and asked permission to kill Kid Twist.
-A carriage full of Italian gangsters soon arrived at Coney Island, ready for action.
-Michael Cleary, the bartender of a nearby saloon, said he had indeed seen a carriage parked near the South Brooklyn Hotel before the shooting.
-Just after the killings, the driver jumped down from the cab and tossed Cleary a revolver, asking to hold it in case he was arrested.

 Aftermath

-Louie The Lump was arrested several days later in Saybrook, Connecticut.
-The two charges of murder were downgraded to manslaughter and Pioggi pleaded guilty.
-After receiving his sentence of eleven months in jail, Louie the Lump sneered that, "I could do that standin' on me head!"
+Pioggi was arrested several days later in Saybrook, Connecticut.
+The two charges of murder were downgraded to manslaughter, and Pioggi pleaded guilty.
+After receiving his sentence of eleven months in jail, Pioggi sneered that, "I could do that standin' on me head!"
 After the death of Kid Twist Zweifach, the Eastman Gang split into factions, continuing their feud with the Five Pointers.
 Leadership of the largest faction eventually fell to Zweifach's young protégé, Jack Zelig.

 Years later, it was said that gangster Abe Reles took his nickname of "Kid Twist" from the long-dead Zweifach.